 Spray paints, markers, glue, cleaning fluids — all of these fall under the category of drugs known as inhalants.
-The high achieved by abusing these volatile substances are psychoactive (mind-altering).
-In combination with alcohol, inhalants can cause dangerously low blood pressure and in the long term can cause liver and kidney damage, nerve damage, loss of brain function, and increased risk of pneumonia, which can lead to death if not properly treated.
+The high achieved by abusing these volatile substances is psychoactive (mind-altering).
+In combination with alcohol, inhalants can cause dangerously low blood pressure, and in the long term, can cause liver and kidney damage, nerve damage, loss of brain function, and increased risk of pneumonia, which can lead to death if not properly treated.

-A person’s age can significantly affect his or her vulnerability to addiction and resulting health risks.
+A person’s age can significantly affect their vulnerability to addiction and resulting health risks.
 Abusing drugs as a child or teen can hinder brain development.
-Young adults entering college often for the first time find themselves in an environment where drugs are easily accessible.
+Young adults entering college for the first time often find themselves in an environment where drugs are easily accessible.
 Even the elderly can develop a dependence or addiction to opioid painkillers after surgery or treatment for cancer-related pain.

 Because of their still-developing brains, children and adolescents are more susceptible to drug addiction than many other age groups.
 Part of growing up is rebellion, and some children feel that doing drugs is a way to rebel against their parents’ wishes.
 According to the National Institute on Drug Abuse, teens who are sexually or physically abused are also more likely to be diagnosed with substance use disorders.
 Other factors include genetic vulnerabilities, prenatal exposure to alcohol or drugs, lack of supervision and association with drug-using peers.
 One encouraging bit of news is that the 2016 Monitoring the Future survey results showed a continued long-term decline in the use of many illicit substances among teens, including marijuana.
 In addition, the survey found fewer teens are abusing alcohol, tobacco and prescription drugs.